jenkinsci/global-pre-script-plugin/README.md

 ## Configuration

-Add the script in the *Global Pre Groovy script* box available at Jenkins -> Manage Jenkins -> Configure System If the script fails to be evaluated, you will get error message in the Console Output of the job
+Add a groovy script in the *Global Pre Groovy script* box available at Jenkins -> Manage Jenkins -> Configure System If the script fails to be evaluated, you will get error message in the Console Output of the job

 ### Manage Jenkins -> Configure System